ViViVidam/CS270-operating-system/README.md

    so make sure you `scl enable devtoolset-9 bash` and make the project both as root or user

+   you can type `gcc --version` to check if it work fine

 4. Setup the file system

    start the file system with